SHAGGYER/encryptly-cli/README.md

 // query parameter

 // STEP 2: Verify token after successful login (server side)
-// This can be done using the same controller method as for popup
+// This can be done using the same controller method as
-// in STEP 3 for popup method
+// in STEP 3 for popup method, except that you
+// will need to redirect to your frontend

+// Example
+// ...

+const jwtUserData = {
+    userId: user._id,
+    userAccessLevel: user.accessLevel,
+};
+const jwtToken = jwt.sign(jwtUserData, process.env.JWT_SECRET);
+let redirectUrl = req.query.redirectUrl ? req.query.redirectUrl : "/";
+redirectUrl = redirectUrl + "?token=" + jwtToken;

+return res.redirect(redirectUrl);
 ```